Aman10chandra/spotify-clone/README.md

-a spotify clone build usin react + javascript
+a spotify clone build using react + javascript